 There were other reasons that having a fire was an improvement in their lives.
 Can you think of any?

-There have been other discoveries of Homo Erectus, most notably the one found near Peking (Beijing) China, which is called the Peking Man.
-Archeologists have also found tools weapons from this time period in other places, which gives a better understand of how they lived and where they lived.
+How do we know so much about Homo Erectus?
+There have been discoveries of the skeletons of Homo Erectus, most notably the one found near Peking (Beijing) China, which is called the Peking Man.
+Archeologists have also found tools and weapons from this time period in other places, which gives a better understand of how they lived and where they lived.